 Antipsychotics, like Latuda, are generally given to someone in crisis.
 But does that always mean that a lifetime of being medicated is necessary?

 Alternative to Meds has been guiding Latuda and other similar antipsychotic withdrawals and Latuda alternatives for over 15 years.
 We have published evidence regarding our success.
 We find that many times, the causes of the psychosis may have been transient, that other street drugs may have been involved, that blood sugar imbalances may have played a part, and that the person might have even been misdiagnosed.
 And considering the side-effects of a medication like Latuda, investigating other options is certainly warranted.

-Latuda is a relatively new drug, approved by the FDA in 2013.
-While the medical literature on Latuda widely suggests that it is safe to take as prescribed, can help someone with schizophrenia think more clearly, helps with bipolar depressive episodes, and can raise the quality of life for some, nonetheless, certain precautions should inform the decision to start or stop Latuda.
-Following are some topics that may be helpful in learning more about this antipsychotic medication.
+Latuda FDA Notes: Latuda is an atypical or second-generation antipsychotic medication approved to treat schizophrenia and depression associated with bipolar disorder.
+The FDA warns safety has not been studied or established for use in pediatric populations, and also cautions consumers of the increased suicide risk under age 25, and increased mortality in dementia patients 65+.
+Latuda (generic lurasidone) is a relatively new drug, approved by the FDA in 2013.
+While the medical literature on Latuda widely suggests that it is safe to take as prescribed, that it can help someone with schizophrenia think more clearly, can help with bipolar depressive episodes, and can raise the quality of life for some, nonetheless, certain precautions should carefully inform the decision to start or stop Latuda.
+We hope the following information will assist you in that regard.

 15 Years Experience by Professionals Who Understand Your Journey.